Skip to content

 Custom Tasks are part of the Custom Models restore.
 They require no extra actions on their own.
 Restore only affects deployments with a Custom Task.
 All other actions (training, scoring, insights, etc.) use ephemeral LRSs that are created and destroyed as needed.

-Recreating LRSes from YAML LRS definitions
+Recreate LRSes from YAML LRS definitions

-Assuming you have already backed up custom model LRSes into the folder lrs_backup_2025_01_01_12_00 using the backup instructions, if for some reason you need to restore an LRS resource with a name lrs-xxxxx directly in the k8s cluster, you can run the following command:
+Assuming you have already backed up custom model LRSes into the folder lrs_backup_2025_01_01_12_00 using the LRS backup instructions, if for some reason you need to restore an LRS resource with a name lrs-xxxxx directly in the k8s cluster, you can run the following command:

 kubectl apply -f lrs_backup_2025_01_01_12_00/lrs-xxxxx.yaml